Zerok24/Triviar/README.md

 Once all the questions are answered, the programs will display all the questions that you got wrong along with their respective correct answers and your score on the trivia.

 ![](Triviar/resources/result.PNG)

+**If you one to create your own Trivia files you must you the following format.**